OshFrosch/Vocabulary-Predictor/README.md

 Which means, that we do not tune our pipeline components according to a dataset.
 (Which especially made sense as long as we did not have access to a comprehensive dataset) This left us with a working pipeline providing us with reasonable good results on a arbitrary text.
-At this state of the project we have a few ways to go next:
+At this state of the project we have a few options to proceed:

 #### 1. Key Phrase Extraction (subtask 4)
 As we did not include this part in our pipeline yet, this leaves us with great room for improvement.